JiHong88/suneditor/README.md

                   It can also be used when there is another fixed toolbar at the top Set to 0, '0px', '50px', etc
                   If set to -1 or false or null to turn off         default : 0 {Number|String|Boolean}
+resizingBar     : Show the bottom resizing bar.
+                  If 'height' value is 'auto', it will not be resized     default : true {Boolean}
 fontSize        : Change default font-size array                    default : null {Array}
 font            : Change default font-family array                  default : null {Array}
 colorList       : Change default color array of color picker        default : null {Array}
 width           : The width size of the editor                      default : textarea.offsetHeight {Number|String}
 height          : The height size of the editor                     default : textarea.style.width||offsetWidth {Number|String}
-minHeight       : The min-height size of the editor, used when 'height' value is 'auto' default : null {Number|String}
+minHeight       : The min-height size of the editor.
+                  Used when 'height' value is 'auto'                default : null {Number|String}
-maxHeight       : The max-height size of the editor, used when 'height' value is 'auto' default : null {Number|String}
+maxHeight       : The max-height size of the editor
+                  Used when 'height' value is 'auto'                default : null {Number|String}
 display         : The display property of suneditor                 default : 'block' {String}
 videoWidth      : The default width size of the video frame         default : 560 {Number}
 videoHeight     : The default heigth size of the video frame        default : 315 {Number}
-showPathLabel   : Displays the current node structure to resizebar  default : true {Boolean}
+showPathLabel   : Displays the current node structure to resizingBar default : true {Boolean}
 popupDisplay    : Size of background area when activating dialog window ('full' || '') default : '' {String}

 lang            : language object (en, ko) default : English {Object}